 John F. Kennedy was assassinated 54 years ago but the world is still fascinated by “Camelot”.
 Would that have been the case if Jackie had not been a master of branding?
 What Jackie Kennedy recorded on tape 51 years ago became headline news all over the world when released.
 Listen to some of what Jackie had to say about their years in The White House:

-Their daughter Caroline, who is now the US ambassador to Japan, decided to release Jackie’s thoughts and memories two years ago to coincide with the 50 year anniversary of her father’s inauguration as president.
+Their daughter Caroline, who is now the US ambassador to Japan, decided to release Jackie’s thoughts and memories four years ago to coincide with the 50 year anniversary of her father’s inauguration as president.
 An interesting thing is that it’s not just America that’s still captivated by JFK and Jackie but the same applies to the rest of the world.

 Seems that people are always going to be fascinated about the Kennedys and the mystery surrounding the time in politics called Camelot and maybe above all the mystique surrounding the assassination of the young handsome president in Dallas.

 Friends of mine who knew JFK always say that he was so charming women fell in love with him and men went out of their way to please him.
 The fascination with him as a person actually started long before he became president.
 He simply had what it takes to captivate people he came across which may account for some of the glamour attached to him and his family.
 And it didn’t hurt that he married a woman who knew how to keep the legend of Camelot , and her own mystique, alive and create headlines long after they were both gone.